-The governing board has a special obligation to assure that the history of the college or university shall serve as a prelude and inspiration to the future.
-The board helps relate the institution to its chief community: e.g., the community college to serve the educational needs of a defined population area or group, the church-controlled college to be cognizant of the announced position of its denomination, and the comprehensive university to discharge the many duties and to accept the appropriate new challenges which are its concern at the several levels of higher education.
+The governing board has a special obligation to ensure that the history of the college or university shall serve as a prelude and inspiration to the future.
+The board helps relate the institution to its chief community: for example, the community college to serve the educational needs of a defined population area or group, the church-controlled college to be cognizant of the announced position of its denomination, and the comprehensive university to discharge the many duties and to accept the appropriate new challenges which are its concern at the several levels of higher education.

 The governing board of an institution of higher education in the United States operates, with few exceptions, as the final institutional authority.
 Private institutions are established by charters; public institutions are established by constitutional or statutory provisions.
 In private institutions the board is frequently self-perpetuating; in public colleges and universities the present membership of a board may be asked to suggest candidates for appointment.
-As a whole and individually when the governing board confronts the problem of succession, serious attention should
+As a whole and individually, when the governing board confronts the problem of succession, serious attention should be given to obtaining properly qualified persons.
+Where public law calls for election of governing board members, means should be found to ensure the nomination of fully suited persons, and the electorate should be informed of the relevant criteria for board membership.

-3See the 1940 Statement of Principles on Academic Freedom and Tenure and the 1958 Statement on Procedural Standards in Faculty Dismissal Proceedings.
-These statements have been jointly approved or adopted by the Association of American Colleges and the American Association of University Professors; the 1940 Statement has been endorsed by numerous learned and scientific societies and educational associations.
+&lt;sup>2See the 1940 "Statement of Principles on Academic Freedom and Tenure," AAUP, Policy Documents and Reports, 11th ed.
+(Baltimore: Johns Hopkins University Press, 2015), 13-19, and the 1958 "Statement on Procedural Standards in Faculty Dismissal Proceedings," ibid., 91-93.
+These statements were jointly adopted by the Association of American Colleges (now the Association of American Colleges and Universities) and the American Association of University Professors; the 1940 "Statement" has been endorsed by numerous learned and scientific societies and educational associations.

-4With respect to Faculty members, the 1940 Statement of Principles on Academic Freedom and Tenure reads: "The college or university teacher is a citizen, a member of a learned profession, and an officer of an educational institution.
-When he speaks or writes as a citizen, he should be free from institutional censorship or discipline, but his special position in the community imposes special obligations.
-As a man of learning and an educational officer, he should remember that the public may judge his profession and his institution by his utterances.
-Hence he should at all times be accurate, should exercise appropriate restraint, should show respect for the opinion of others, and should make every effort to indicate that he is not an institutional spokesman."
+&lt;sup>3With respect to Faculty members, the 1940 "Statement of Principles on Academic Freedom and Tenure" reads: "College and university teachers are citizens, members of a learned profession, and officers of an educational institution.
+When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
+As scholars and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
+Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution" (ibid., 14).